 Scheduled Maintenance means the planned periods when INX or its suppliers, performance maintenance activities resulting in the INX Application being unavailable or impaired due to such activity.

-Scheduled Maintenance Window is the set period INX will carry out scheduled maintenance
+Scheduled Maintenance Window is the set period INX will carry out scheduled maintenance.

-Service Credit means a credit applied to the Monthly Service Fee in respect of a failure to meet a Service Level
+Service Credit means a credit applied to the Monthly Service Fee in respect of a failure to meet a Service Level.

 Service Levels means the service levels offered by INX in respect of the Support and Maintenance Services, as detailed in this SLA.

-Software Services means the provision of any SaaS Services or Hosting Services (or both), as the case may be, as specified in the Service Order
+Software Services means the provision of any SaaS Services or Hosting Services (or both), as the case may be, as specified in the Service Order.

-Support & Maintenance Services means the provision of technical support and related services
+Support & Maintenance Services means the provision of technical support and related services.

-Support & Maintenance Service Tier means the level of engagement INX provides for Support & Maintenance Services, as specified in a Service Order
+Support & Maintenance Service Tier means the level of engagement INX provides for Support & Maintenance Services, as specified in a Service Order.

-Support Ticket is a collective term for Incidents and Requests
+Support Ticket is a collective term for Incidents and Requests.

 Support & Maintenance Services